GladysAssistant/Gladys/api/core/event/README.md

 ```

-###addType
+### addType

 **Params**

-`gladys.lifeEvent.addType` need an object containing the new type to create.
+`gladys.event.addType` need an object containing the new type to create.

 **Example**